thorgate/tg-modal/README.md

 ### Styles

-To get the actual modal working (it might be invisible without them), one should import default styles to your own assets.
-These are available as `tg-modal/dist/default.scss`.
+To get the actual modal working (it might be invisible without styles), one should import default styles to your own assets.
+The default styles are available as:

+> CSS: `node_modules/dist/default.css`
-> SCSS available at: `tg-modal/dist/default.scss`
+> SCSS: `tg-modal/dist/default.scss`

 ### Custom styles